NYS WRITERS INSTITUTE:

 MICHAEL HUBER, COMMUNICATIONS SPECIALIST

 Communications specialist Michael Huber manages print and digital communications.
 He designed new sites for the Institute, its Trolley literary magazine and the Albany Book Festival.

-Before joining the Institute in 2017, Huber served as the Albany Times Union’s interactive audience manager, building engagement between the newsroom and its readers.
+Before joining the Institute in 2017, Mike served as the Albany Times Union’s interactive audience manager, building engagement between the newsroom and its readers.
 He produced special sections for timesunion.com, managed its email marketing program and an extensive network of staff- and reader-written blogs, and built the newspaper's intranet site.
 He began working at the Times Union in 1988 and was part of the four-person team that designed and launched the timesunion.com website in 1998.

 Since 2008, Mike has been an adjunct professor of journalism at UAlbany.
 He earned a bachelor’s degree in political science from the State University College at Geneseo and a master’s degree in history from the University at Albany.